Scaling regimes for unsteady diffusion across particle-stabilized fluid interfaces

 From the analytical solutions for $c(\chi,\tau)$ \citep{CarslawJaeger1959}, we calculate the normalized mass of solute that has crossed the interface, resulting in

 with parameters $\delta=D_L/D_0$ and $\alpha=(1-\sqrt{\delta})/(1+\sqrt{\delta})$, shown as solid lines for different values of $\delta$ in Fig.~\ref{fig:figure3}(a).
-Asymptotic analysis of Eq.~\eqref{eq:NaAC} reveals limiting regimes at short and long times, connected by an intermediate regime:
+Asymptotic analysis of Eq.~\eqref{eq:NaAC} reveals limiting regimes at short and long times, connected by an intermediate regime

-shown as dashed lines in Fig.~\ref{fig:figure3}(a).
-The horizontal axis is scaled to highlight the transition between the intermediate and the long-time regime at $\delta^2\tau=1$.
-From the scaling analysis, we further find that in the intermediate regime, $\nu$ scales linearly with $\tau$, which is particularly evident for small values of $\delta$.
+for $1/\delta < \tau <1/\delta^2$.
+These scaling regimes are shown as dashed lines in Fig.~\ref{fig:figure3}(a), where the horizontal axis is scaled to highlight the transition between the intermediate and the long-time regime at $\delta^2\tau=1$.
+The linear dependence of $\nu$ on $\tau$ in the intermediate regime is particularly evident for small values of $\delta$.

 The analytical solutions for the homogeneous layer with reduced diffusivity now guide the scaling analysis for the particle-laden interface.
 While the earlier rescaling in Fig.~\ref{fig:figure2}(c) failed to capture the regime transitions, the new insight into the intermediate regime enables a more effective rescaling of the numerical solutions for different values of $\phi_0$, shown as solid lines in Fig.~\ref{fig:figure3}(b).
 This rescaling reveals the same three regimes observed in the analytical solutions of Fig.~\ref{fig:figure3}(a).
 The time $\tau$ is rescaled by $1-\phi_0$ in Fig.~\ref{fig:figure3}(b), which aligns the transition from the intermediate to the long-time regime at $\tau=1/(1-\phi_0)$.
 Simultaneously, the total diffused mass $\nu$ is rescaled by $(1-\phi_0)^{3/2}$, consistent with the reduced fluid volume due to the particle presence.
 The rescaling of both axes explains why the earlier scaling using only $1-\phi_0$ in Fig.~\ref{fig:figure2}(c) was unsuccessful.
 Moreover, the vertical rescaling reveals an additional timescale in the Fick-Jacobs framework associated with diffusion through the layer itself, aligning the transition between short and intermediate time regimes, as shown in Fig.~S1 in the Supplemental Material.